TolikPylypchuk/Matchmaker/docs/articles/migration.md

 `IPattern<TInput, TMatchResult>` interface (which wasn't recommended).
 The less generic `IPattern<TInput>` interface was removed, so you should remove its `Match` method.
 That's it.

+To migrate from version 2.1.0 to 3.0.0, you need a platform which supports .NET Standard 2.1.
+If it does, then you can upgrade without any fuss as this version doesn't contain breaking changes.

 ## General

 Since this library has a new name, the namespace is different as well.
 Instead of the `PatternMatching` namespace